cywr/rwyc/onelist/solution.md

 # Check the database
 adb shell
 cd /data/data/com.lolo.io.onelist.debug/databases/
-sqlite3 OneListDatabase
+sqlite3 onelist_database

-# Look for the flag
+# Look for the dynamically generated flag entry
 .tables
-SELECT * FROM itemList WHERE title LIKE '%CYWR%';
+SELECT * FROM itemList WHERE id = 999999;
 .quit

+# The flag is generated by generateFlag7() function
+# Uses hex-encoded XOR with context-derived keys (SDK version + package name)
+# Analyze the decryption algorithm in OneListRepositoryImpl.kt
 ```

 **Frida Script for Database Monitoring:**